file-tools/documentation-summary-generator/README.md

 ## REAMDE

 ## More ideas
+- AUTHOR REPORTS -- by RK, by Tim, by Jane ... if Authors name stored in frontmatter could do this
+- Word count - added a Wordcount feature but this is best with just a report on PAGES instead of LINKS
 - Backlinks - Could calculate this ... find ones without any
-- Word count - added a Wordcount feature but this is best with just a report on PAGES instead of LINKS
+- TAG REPORTS and sorted - Also from frontamtterYou'r
+- JSON Export as well ...

 ## Process ..